 Aila Data Service

 The Aila Data Service provides access to data archived at FSD, in accordance with the conditions set for each dataset.
-On Aila, there are nearly 1,300 datasets, roughly 200 of which are qualitative.
+On Aila, there are over 1,600 datasets, almost 300 of which are qualitative.
 Registered Aila users include students, teachers and researchers from all Finnish universities and polytechnics.

 Data Management Guidelines